 Additional Resource: Arms Sales - Congressional Review Process

 What are non-recurring costs?

-Nonrecurring costs (NCs) are those one-time costs incurred in support of previous research, development, or production of certain major defense equipment.
-(DoD Directive (DoDD) 2140.2: "Recoupment of Nonrecurring Costs (NCs) on Sales of U.S. Item).
-They are "sunk costs," in that the U.S. Government pays them in order to develop or produce a given defense article or weapons system specifically for the U.S. armed forces.
+Nonrecurring costs (NCs) are those one-time costs incurred in support of previous research, development, or production of certain major defense equipment (see DoD Directive (DoDD) 2140.2: "Recoupment of Nonrecurring Costs (NCs) on Sales of U.S. Item).
+They are "sunk costs," in that the U.S. Government pays them to develop or produce a given defense article or weapons system specifically for the U.S. armed forces.

 DoD may waive NCs on FMS cases if:

-This video describes the FMS process and how businesses can participate in Foreign Military Sales (FMS): Foreign Military Sales (FMS) Video
+For a detailed FMS overview, watch DSCA’s video describing the FMS process and how businesses can participate: Foreign Military Sales (FMS) Video

 For small- and medium-sized businesses interested in learning more about the steps they can take to participate in FMS: FMS Video for Small/Medium Businesses

 The Security Assistance Management Manual (DSCA 5105.38-M) provides DoD-wide guidance on the management and implementation of DoD Security Assistance and Security Cooperation programs over which DSCA has responsibility.